 If you're wondering why the OIO wasn't passed earlier, it's because the FCC didn't have jurisdiction over ISPs.
 To pass the OIO, the FCC had to reclassify ISPs as common carriers under Title II.
 This means ISPs were classified under Title II as a public utility, like water, electricity and sewage.
 That action also brought them under the purview of the FCC and allowed for greater regulation to maintain net neutrality.

 While this type of regulation of broadband to ensure the free flow of data had been previously considered, it was historically dismissed by Republicans and Democrats alike.
 For instance, in the Telecommunications Act of 1996, President Bill Clinton and Congress made a distinct separation between lightly regulated "information services" (ISPs) and heavily regulated "telecommunications services," such as phone carriers.
-They explained the rationale for this distinction by stating, "Internet and other interactive computer services have flourished, to the benefit of all Americans, with a minimum of government regulation."
+They explained the rationale for this distinction by stating that "internet and other interactive computer services have flourished, to the benefit of all Americans, with a minimum of government regulation."

 The birth of net neutrality